Orange Jasmine is popular for its exotic white flowers and intoxicating fragrance with minimal upkeep needs.

 - Apply rooting hormone to the cutting ends.

-- Gently press the cutting about 2-3 inches into the soil.
+- Press the cutting about 2-3 inches deep into a potting mix filled in a terracotta planter.

 - Keep the pot in bright indirect sunlight and maintain a 75°F temperature.